-- The SDP message body part.
+- A multi-part MIME message body including: - The UE location as specified in [PKT 24.229]. - The SDP message body part.
 The ITU-T G.711 codec MUST be offered in the media line attribute.
 If a wideband codec is supported by the UE, it MAY be offered as an additional choice.
 The UE MUST NOT offer any other codecs.
 Voice Activity Detection SHOULD be disabled. - Any other mandatory SIP headers as defined in [PKT 24.229]. - SIP signaling identification of an emergency call as described in Section 8.5.9.

-The UE SHOULD include a language preference whenever possible, according to the procedures in Section 7.1.6.8.
+The UE SHOULD include a language preference whenever possible, according to the procedures in Section 7.1.6.9.
+Other optional SIP headers MAY be provided.